Facebook ads are an incredible online advertising tool.

 But that simply is not the case.

-Your Facebook Ads Aren’t Doing Well Because You Have No Strategy
+Your Facebook Ads Aren’t Doing Well Because You Have No Ad Strategy

 You can’t throw up an ad – even with stellar targeting, copy, and imagery – and expect to make a bunch of sales.

-Because the sales process of getting to know you, beginning to trust you, having a need for what you are selling, and then deciding to choose your business over someone else’s, works exactly the same offline as it does online.
+Because the sales process of getting to know you, beginning to trust you, having a need for what you are selling, and then deciding to choose your business over someone else’s, works exactly the same online as it does offline.